adebay8/fca-book-loan/README.md

 ### Prerequisites
 - Python 3.10+
-- Node.js 18+
+- Node.js 20+
 - Docker (optional, for containerized setup)

 ---

 ### Running with Docker Compose

 You can run the entire project (backend and frontend) using Docker Compose.
-It's recommended way to get started quickly.

 1. **Build and start the containers:**
    ```sh